fabnicol/ubuntu4mercury/README.md

 For some time after the date of the ROTD mentioned in the Dockerfile, it is possible to try and build the compiler from git source at a given revision.
-For this, check official Mercury repository commits and change the revision after `git reset --hard` in the Dockerfile.
+For this, check official Mercury repository commits and change the revision REV  in the Dockerfile:

+`... && git reset --hard REV`

+For example, for the rotd of Jan.
+9, 2022, the corresponding revision 06f81f1cf0d339a can be safely changed to 40ddd73098ae (Jan.
+10, 2022).

 ## Contents

 The docker image has two Mercury compilers.